M-Tash/news/README.md

 ## Technologies Used

 - **NewsAPI**: Provides the latest news articles from various sources.
-- **Bloc and Cubit**: For efficient state management and handling complex state interactions.
+- **Cubit**: For efficient state management and handling complex state interactions.
 - **Flutter**: The app is built using the Flutter framework for cross-platform development.
 - **Dart**: Dart is the programming language used for developing the Flutter app.
-- **MVVM Pattern**: The app follows the Model-View-ViewModel pattern for a clean and maintainable codebase.
+- **Repository Pattern**: The app follows the repository pattern for a clean and maintainable codebase.

 ## Usage